 Your site should have one or more XML sitemaps.
 Those XML sitemaps tell Google which URLs exist on your site.
 A good XML sitemap also indicates when you’ve last updated a particular URL.
 Most search engines will crawl URLs in your XML sitemap more often than others.

 In Google Search Console, XML sitemaps give you an added benefit.
 For every sitemap, Google will show you errors and warnings.
 You can use this by making different XML sitemaps for different types of URLs.
 This means you can see what types of URLs on your site have the most issues.
-Our Yoast SEO plugin does this for you automatically.

 Problems that cause bad crawl efficiency